 Etihad Airways Airlines - call center tel +971-2-5990844

 Etihad Airways is an Abu Dhabi based airline, established in 2003, and call themselves the national carrier of the UAE.
-Etihad don't fly out of Dubai but they arrange bus transport from Dubai to Abu Dhabi airport, and Etihad are usually a little cheaper than Emirates Airlines.
+Etihad don't fly out of Dubai but they arrange bus transport from Dubai to Abu Dhabi airport.
+Etihad airfares are similar to or more expensive than Emirates Airline prices (they were noticeably cheaper when first launched in 2003).
 Many Dubai residents living in "New Dubai" (the area towards Jebel Ali) consider an Etihad flight instead of Emirates to avoid getting snarled up in traffic on the way to Dubai airport (DXB).
 The IATA code for Abu Dhabi Airport is AUH, not ABD although ABD is commonly used as an abbreviation for the city of Abu Dhabi.
 Etihad also fly from Al Ain (AAN) with a stop in Abu Dhabi.
 Etihad don't have passengers, they have "Guests", and instead of Economy, Business, and First Class, Etihad has the Coral (economy), Pearl (business), and Diamond (first) Zones.
 Confused?
 We are.

 - Chairman of Etihad Airways is Dr Sheikh Ahmed Bin Saif Al Nahyan, he is also Chairman of the Civil Aviation Department in Abu Dhabi.

 - Chief Executive of Etihad is James Hogan

 - Etihad operations began in 2003